hussam0is/Multi-Armed-Bandit-Simulator/README.md

 ![alt text](https://github.com/hussam0is/arm_bandits_simulator/blob/main_br/simulation_results.png)

-for any questions you may contact me at hussam.is@outlook.com
+For any questions you may contact me at hussam.k47@gmail.com